mihaelacoste/PHD-Natural-Disasters/README.md

 # Python general scripts
 The PHD.ipynb file contains Python scripts used for sentiment analysis, entity identification (NER), word prevalence, various tests

+# Classes of visual objects using ImageNet
+The Imagenet_classes.ipynb file contains the source code from the https://cv.gluon.ai/build/examples_classification/demo_imagenet.html website adapted for research to identify visual object classes in photographs

 ------------------------------------------------------------------------------------------------------------------------------------------------